Routing single photons with quantum emitters coupled to nanostructures: Theoretical studies of single-photon routing

 More recent work has focused on chirally coupling more than one two-level emitter to waveguides, which can enhance the routing performance~\cite{Li2018, Poudyal2020, Zhou2023, Amgain2024, Liu2025}.
+In such schemes, the emitters can interact indirectly via the waveguide, or directly via the inclusion of additional interaction terms in the Hamiltonian, proportional to $\sigma_i^+\sigma_j^-$ (where the subscripts $i$ and $j$ label different emitters).
 The dipole-dipole interaction between a pair of two-level emitters can improve the routing probabilities in the presence of imperfect directionality and emitter loss~\cite{Li2018, Liu2025}.
-Physically, the dipole-dipole interaction provides additional photon pathways in the system (corresponding to a direct exchange of excitations between emitters), the interference of which can be controlled with the interaction strength to achieve routing in the desired direction~\cite{Yan2018_3, Jiang2018, Song2025}.
-More photon pathways can be created by coupling the emitters to the waveguides at multiple points to form “giant atoms”, and the phase shift between the coupling points can be used to control the routing~\cite{Zhou2023} (see also Refs.~\cite{Zhao2020, Wang2021_2, Zhang2022, Chen2022, Zhang2023, Zhu2025, Wang2025_2, Chai2025} for routing with giant atoms).
+Physically, the dipole-dipole interaction provides additional photon pathways in the system (corresponding to an exchange of excitations between emitters), the interference of which can be controlled with the interaction strength to achieve routing in the desired direction~\cite{Yan2018_3, Jiang2018, Song2025}.
+More photon pathways can be created by coupling the emitters to the waveguides at multiple points to form “giant atoms”, and the phase shift between the coupling points can be used to control the routing~\cite{Zhou2023} (see also Refs.~\cite{Zhao2020, Wang2021_2, Zhang2022, Chen2022, Zhang2023, Zhu2025, Wang2025_2, Chai2025, Wang2025_3, Legon2025} for routing with giant atoms).
 Increasing the number of emitters can further improve the routing probabilities in the presence of loss~\cite{Poudyal2020} and disorder in the emitter separations~\cite{Amgain2024}.
-Note that the strength of the dipole-dipole interaction decreases quickly with increasing emitter separation~\cite{Poudyal2020, Amgain2024}.
-When the emitter separation is significantly larger than the wavelength of photons in the waveguides, the dipole-dipole interaction is negligible, and it is in this regime that the routing bandwidth exhibits a clear broadening~\cite{Chang2011, Yan2020, Kim2010, Song2025, Yan2018_2} (the emitters essentially form a distributed Bragg reflector in this regime).
+Note that the strength of the direct dipole-dipole interaction decreases quickly with increasing emitter separation~\cite{Poudyal2020, Amgain2024}.
+When the emitter separation is significantly larger than the wavelength of photons in the waveguides, this dipole-dipole interaction is negligible, and it is in this regime that the routing bandwidth exhibits a clear broadening~\cite{Chang2011, Yan2020, Kim2010, Song2025, Yan2018_2} (the emitters essentially form a distributed Bragg reflector in this regime, and only interact via the waveguide).

 In practice, chiral emitter-waveguide coupling can be realized by coupling a quantum emitter with a circularly polarized transition to the local circularly polarized electric field of a nanophotonic waveguide~\cite{Lodahl2017}.
 The directional coupling gives rise to nonreciprocal photon scattering, where the light-matter interaction depends on the propagation direction of the input photon.
 For example, if a quantum emitter couples only to the right-moving waveguide mode, a right-moving photon would be scattered from the emitter while a left-moving photon would propagate past it with no interaction.
 This nonreciprocity could be used to implement a single-photon diode, where photons propagating in one direction are routed to a different channel and photons propagating in the opposite direction are not routed.
 For more details on the physical origins of directional light-matter interactions and the resulting nonreciprocity, see the reviews in Refs.~\cite{Lodahl2017, Suarez-Forero2025}.